uoft-csc320/misty-water-effect/README.md

 **Goals**: The goals of this activity are to: (1) overview of OpenCV in Python with respective to file I/O with images, (2) seeing how images are represented as arrays, (3) comparing grayscale vs 3-channel colour images.

-**Important**: You should be familiar (or make it a TODO) with creating and managing [conda](https://docs.conda.io/en/latest/) environments. conda is a great tool for helping us handle Python packages and their dependencies library dependencies.
+**Important**: You should be familiar (or make it a TODO) with creating and managing [conda](https://docs.conda.io/en/latest/) environments. conda is a great tool for helping us handle Python packages and their dependencies .
 Becoming familiar with it is a good investment for upcoming assignments.
+Follow the instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/download.html) for download, and these [docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for tips on environment creation/deletions.

 ## Getting started